emersyx/emersyx_apis/emtgapi/README.md

 The two functions `NewTelegramBot` and `NewTelegramOptions` are required by the wrapper functions with the same names (defined in file `plugin.go`).

+## Telegram Bot API methods

+This API tries to follow the names from the official documentation as much as possible.
+This makes it easy to explore the Bot API and this API.

+Setting parameters for the Bot API methods should be done using implementations of the `TelegramParameters` interface.
+Implementations of this interface should ensure that each method sets the appropriate parameter.
+Methods of the `TelegramReceptor` implementation (for Bot API methods that accept parameters) should accept one `TelegramParameters` object and use the appropriate parameter values.

 ## Using implementations

 Implementations of this API are to be distributed as either one go plugin file (e.g. one `.so` file for linux